idvorkin/idvorkin.github.io/_d/pride-fuckin-with-you.md

 ---
 layout: post
-title: "That's pride fucking with you
+title: "That is pride fucking with you"
 author: "Igor Dvorkin"
 category: "Intent"
 comments: true